 What are you working on at the moment?

-Currently working on - Five song EP with a great Pop-duo from Toronto; a great Indie Rock band from Barrie, Ontario; lots of engineering sessions at studios around Toronto.
+Currently working on - Five song EP with a great Pop-duo from Toronto (Tiger & Bloom); a great Indie Rock band from Barrie, Ontario (The Alpacas); lots of engineering sessions at studios around Toronto.

 Analog or digital and why?

 Both!
 Certain genres/productions benefit differently from doing something in the digital domain vs analog.
 It's all about knowing your tools, their strengths, when/how to use them for the best possible result.
 I have extensive experience with both.

 You have my full attention and commitment to making your music the best it can be.

 What do you like most about your job?

 I have met some of the coolest, quirkiest, and most genuine people I have ever known since starting down the path of a career in music.
 Ultimately, it's a people-business.
 What I love about this line of work is connecting on an artistic and a personal level with great artists, and the great music that comes from that interaction.

 What advice do you have for a customer looking to hire a provider like you?